rajivrnair/upsource-slack-api-adapter/README.md

 Tested to run on NodeJS 6.
 Other versions may be supported.

 ## Running the adapter
-Install npm dependencies by running `npm install` Start the application by `npm install`
+Install npm dependencies by running `npm install`
+Start the application by executing `npm start`